zzzprojects/learn-orm/tutorials/dynamic-expresso/getting-started.md

  - It embeds its parsing logic, interprets C# statements by converting them to .NET lambda expressions or delegates.
  - It allows you to create scriptable applications, execute .NET code without compilation or create dynamic LINQ statements.
  - Global variables or parameters can be injected and used inside expressions.
-It doesn't generate assembly but it creates an expression tree on the fly.
+It doesn't generate assembly, but it creates an expression tree on the fly.

 ## Features